bbzaffari/purecpp_sp/README.md

 ## How to Build

-This is a development version with an automatic pipline build system.
-Optimizing the process, making it easy to compile and test all five modules automatically in this development version.
+The `build.sh` is a development version pipline, otimizing the process, making it easy to compile and test all five modules.

-To compile and build, just use the provided scripts — no manual setup needed.

-Each module (CMAKE_LIBS, CMAKE_META, CMAKE_EMBED, CMAKE_EXTRACT, CMAKE_CHUNKS_CLEAN) has its own **`sub_mod_build.sh`** script, which:

-- Cleans the build/ folder
-- Installs Conan dependencies if missing
-- Compiles the code
-- Sends the .so output to the central Sandbox/ directory

 Before running the provided shell scripts, ensure they have the appropriate execution permissions.
-This step is essential to avoid permission errors during the build process, especially when working on Linux or macOS systems.

 ```bash
 chmod -R +x ./CMAKE/*/sub_mod_build.sh
 chmod +x ./build.sh
 ````

-#### Compile all at once
+### Compile all at once
 ```bash
 ./build.sh all
 ````

-#### Compile one at a time
+### Compile one at a time
 ```bash
 ./build.sh MODULE-NUMBER
 ````

+Each module (CMAKE_LIBS, CMAKE_META, CMAKE_EMBED, CMAKE_EXTRACT, CMAKE_CHUNKS_CLEAN) has its own **`sub_mod_build.sh`** script, which:
+- Cleans the build/ folder
+- Installs Conan dependencies if missing
+- Compiles the code
+- Sends the .so output to the central Sandbox/ directory

 ---

 ## Testing Locally